 (d) property that the other party to the restraining order has agreed that the person may recover.

 [Regulation 13 inserted in Gazette 26 Nov 2004 p.
-5264.]
+5264; amended in Gazette 7 Feb 2017 p.
+1166.]

-14. Procedures for recovering property under terms of violence restraining order (Act s.
-13(5)(b))
+14. Procedures for recovering property under terms of FVRO or VRO (Act s.
+10G(5)(b) or 13(5)(b))

-(1) For the purposes of section 13(5)(b) of the Act, the procedures set out in this regulation are the procedures in accordance with which property specified in a violence restraining order is to be recovered from a place specified in that order.
+(1) For the purposes of section 10G(5)(b) or 13(5)(b) of the Act, the procedures set out in this regulation are the procedures in accordance with which property specified in an FVRO or VRO is to be recovered from a place specified in that order.

 (2) Subject to subregulation (4), the person seeking to recover the property is to negotiate a mutually convenient time for the recovery of the property with a person who has lawful access to the property.